RunMat

 Installing on Windows, Mac, and Linux

-MATLAB requires a multi-GB installer and an annual license ($119/year for students, $165/year for home use, $940+/year per seat for professionals -- commonly over $2,000 with toolboxes) (MathWorks ended perpetual Student and Home licenses in January 2026).
-Free alternatives install in minutes with no license server or account required.
+MATLAB requires a multi-GB installer and an annual license ($119/year for students, $165/year for home use, $940+/year per seat for professionals, commonly over $2,000 with toolboxes; MathWorks ended perpetual Student and Home licenses in January 2026).
+The alternatives differ sharply in where you can actually run them: the table shows the ways to use each.

 RunMat installs on Windows, Linux, and macOS via a one-line command or package manager, and engineers can usually be running scripts within a minute.
-For zero-install access, the browser sandbox provides a full IDE with editor, console, plotting, and variable inspector.
-No account required, code stays local (see Can I run MATLAB code in the browser? below for details).
-A native desktop app with the same UI and full local file access is coming soon.
-Built in Rust, RunMat offers consistent behavior across operating systems with no license manager or environment configuration.
+For zero-install access, the browser sandbox provides a full IDE with editor, console, plotting, and variable inspector; no account required and code stays local.
+The native desktop app, built in Rust, runs the same IDE on your machine with full access to local files, hardware GPU, and the network, and works offline.
+There is no license manager or environment configuration on any path.

 GNU Octave runs on Windows, Linux, and macOS, with GUI installers on Windows and macOS and package manager support on Linux.
 Its GUI resembles older MATLAB versions.
 Octave 11 (February 2026) improved the package manager with a pkg search command for finding packages by keyword and SHA256 verification for downloaded tarballs, removing the need for the old -forge flag.
 Users may still need to install Octave Forge packages separately, similar to MATLAB toolboxes, but the process is now less error-prone.
 No license files or account sign-ins required.